Project 2: WebWinter 2025

 username = request.form["username"]

-escaped_username = mysql_real_escape_string(username)
+escaped_username = sql_escape_string(username)

-password_bytes = ("bungle-" + request.form["password"]).encode("latin-1")
+password_bytes = ("mungle-" + request.form["password"]).encode("latin-1")

 password_digest = sha256(password_bytes).digest().decode("latin-1")

-query = "SELECT * FROM users WHERE username='" + escaped_username + "' AND password='" + password_digest + "'"
+query = "SELECT * FROM accounts WHERE username='" + escaped_username + "' AND password='" + password_digest + "'"

-selected_users = mysql.execute(query).fetchall()
+selected_users = sqlite.execute(query).fetchall()

 if len(selected_users) > 0: